Art release

 An art release is the premiere of an artistic production and its presentation and marketing to the public.

 Film

 A film release is the authorization by the owner of a completed film to a public exhibition of the film.
-The exhibition may be in theatres or for home viewing.
+The exhibition may be in theaters or for home viewing.
 A film's release date and the method of release is part of the marketing of the film.
 It may be a wide or limited release.
+A roadshow theatrical release is the practice of opening a film in a limited number of theaters in major cities for a specific period of time before the wide release of the film.

 The process may involve finding a film distributor.
 A film's marketing may involve the film being shown at a film festival or trade show to attract distributor attention and, if successful, may then be released through a chosen distributor.

 Delayed release

 A delayed release or late release in the film industry refers to the relatively late release of a film to the public.
 A release can be postponed due to the sometimes difficult transition of the production or post-production to the sales and distribution phase of the film production cycle.

 Due to several factors a film release can be delayed: